Active Quantum Reservoir Engineering: Using a Qubit to Manipulate its Environment: Superconducting qubit

 \subsection{Using correlations for engineering $P_m$}

 In this section, we investigate how a correlated state allows to narrow the bath distribution.
 We first consider an ideal correlated state, before turning to a class of states inspired by recent experiments on spin qubits.
 In this section, we do not consider the problem of creating the correlations.
-An example of how such correlations can be created in a different system is discussed below in Sec.~\ref{s:sq_corr}.
-For clarity, we assume that the bath starts in a Gaussian state with $\langle m \rangle=0$ and variance $\langle\!\langle m^2\rangle\!\rangle =\varsigma^2$.
+An example of how such correlations can be created in a different system is discussed below in Sec.~\ref{s:sq_corr}. {We concentrate our analysis on Gaussian states $P_m \approx \mathcal{N}(\mu, \varsigma)$ with average $\mu=0$ and variance $\langle\!\langle m^2\rangle\!\rangle_0 =\varsigma^2$, such as the infinite temperature thermal state, with $\varsigma_{\beta = 0} = \sqrt{\nicefrac{N}{4}}$}.

 The jump terms in the MARE~\eqref{sc-MARE} indicate the ideal correlated state to achieve narrowing of $P_m$ around $m=0$: for $m<0$ the system state is aligned with $\vec{B}_m$ and for $m>0$ it is anti-aligned.
 Formally, this is described by the state (for $m\neq0$), $\rho_m^\Theta = P_m |\Psi_m^\Theta\rangle\langle\Psi_m^\Theta| $, with,